 How is empty sella syndrome diagnosed?

-Your health care provider will ask about your past health and do a physical exam.
+Your healthcare provider will ask about your medical history and do a physical exam.
 You may also need these tests:

 - CT scan.
 This test uses X-rays and a computer to make images of your body.
 It helps find any problems.